Exo-MDR-CD2000/Mongo-Social-API/README.md

     - Replace `:id` with the user id you wish to update.
 Use the same JSON body for creating a new user
   - To delete an existing User: `https://vast-citadel-62912-a11c18d835c2.herokuapp.com/api/users/:id`
     - Replace `:id` with the user id you wish to delete
+    - Any associated thoughts or reactions with the user will also be remove upon deletion.
   - Friends Functionality
     - This is server side only and will not appear on the AtlasDB side.
     - To add a new friend use: `https://vast-citadel-62912-a11c18d835c2.herokuapp.com/api/users/:id/friends/:friend_id`